2003 Men's Hockey Champions Challenge

 The 2003 Men's Hockey Champions Challenge took place in Johannesburg, South Africa from 19–27 July 2003.
+This was the second edition of the tournament introduced in 2001 by the International Hockey Federation (FIH) to broaden hockey's competitive base globally.

-Spain earned a spot at the 2004 Champions Trophy in Lahore, Pakistan after defeated Korea 7–3 in the final.
+Spain qualified for a spot at the 2004 Champions Trophy in Lahore, Pakistan after defeating Korea 7–3 in the final.